robynrox/evse-controller/README.md

 * Creation of abstract APIs to control EV charging and discharging and to use current-monitoring CT clamps other than the Shelly (complete)
-* Add a user interface allowing for rapid termination of any current EV charging or discharging session (will probably use Python's own tkinter for this)
+* Add a user interface allowing for rapid termination of any current EV charging or discharging session (will probably use Python's own tkinter for this - not started)
-* Add V2G and S2V capabilities that may be independently specified during a scheduled slot (code that handles the capabilities has been written; it is intended to make that part of the library)
+* Add V2G and S2V capabilities that may be independently specified during a scheduled slot (this capability is now part of the library routines)
-* Add scheduling functionality based on a user-selected desired schedule including percentage-of-charge targets
+* Add scheduling functionality based on a user-selected desired schedule including percentage-of-charge targets (Scheduler2.py shows an example of this but this wants putting into a proper UI)
-* Add logging with a view to optimising V2G and S2V
+* Add logging with a view to optimising V2G and S2V (it's in a form that's easily regexable)

 The above is an ideal and some of it is sure to be done out of order!